 This is a liver condition that causes it to improperly release bile.
 Minor symptoms of this liver condition would be diarrhea and itching.
 An extreme symptom would be organ failure.
 Heavy alcohol and drug abuse can lead to this extreme.
 The question is whether heavy Kratom use could possibly lead to this condition.
 The answer would be that it’s extremely rare.

 With so many millions of people using Kratom worldwide there has only been two cases ever documented of choleostasis in someone who’d used Kratom excessively.
 In those two cases there is a suspicion their liver damage was due to other factors like heredity, drugs or lifestyle, not due to Kratom.
-Check out our guide to the effects of Kratom strains here.

 When you take any type of nutritional supplement, whether it’s organically grown or made in a laboratory, you need to determine the precise dosage for you.
 If you take too much and overload your body, your liver will have to work harder to cleanse your blood and get rid of any toxins and waste.